 Sexual violence, domestic violence, and teen dating violence can have significant negative effects on individuals and families.
-We know that exposure to trauma in childhood and adolescence can put kids at higher risk of re-victimization, substance abuse, and mental health challenges in adulthood.
+We know that exposure to trauma in childhood and adolescence can put kids at higher risk of re-victimization, substance abuse, and mental health challenges in adolescence and adulthood.
 At HAVEN, our goal is to prevent violence from happening in the first place, and to get comprehensive care for kids who have experienced trauma.
-Check HAVEN’s honor roll for your child’s school—if you don’t see it, get in touch with an administrator or guidance counselor to schedule a visit from the HAVEN Violence Prevention Educators.

 HAVEN Prevention Education Programs

 Students in grades K-5 participate in HAVEN’s Personal Body Safety (PBS) program.
 The guiding principle of PBS is that everybody deserves to be safe.
 Each grade has a presentation that was designed to be engaging, informative, and age-appropriate.
-Although the level of complexity changes as the kids get older, the foundation of all of the presentations is the same: teaching and reinforcing our Personal Body Safety Rules.
+Although the level of complexity changes as students grow older, the foundation of all of the presentations is the same: teaching and reinforcing our Personal Body Safety Rules.
 With the help of their puppet friends, the educators teach that:

 - My Body Belongs to Me